 Attorneys Holding Lenders Liable for Negligence, Fraud, and Unfair Business Practices

 The body of case law and statutes regarding foreclosure has had to evolve to keep up with the scams the lenders and servicers keep coming up with to cheat borrowers.
-Since the beginning of the foreclosure crisis, the dedicated attorneys at Advocate Legal Litigation have been fighting to help you to use this precedent to hold lenders and servicers liable for their negligence, fraud and unfair business practices and to keep homeowners in possession of their property as long as possible.
-Now, Advocate Legal Litigation Support helps you do this as your own attorney for a fraction of the price.
+Since the beginning of the foreclosure crisis, the dedicated attorneys at Advocate Legal have been fighting to help you to use this precedent to hold lenders and servicers liable for their negligence, fraud and unfair business practices and to keep homeowners in possession of their property as long as possible.
+Now, Advocate Legal helps you do this as your own attorney for a fraction of the price.
 In addition to the Homeowners Bill of Rights (HBOR), Advocate Legal will keep you up to date on all the most recent case law, statutes, and other directives related to foreclosure and eviction.

 With a track record of beating big banks, Susan Murphy and Advocate Legal provide a trusted legal resource for homeowners throughout California, including the counties of Los Angeles, San Bernardino, Alameda, Santa Clara, Contra Costa, Santa Barbara, Kern, Fresno, Sacramento and Riverside.